 The soft-spoken writer noted, “Poetry is an inborn talent and you cannot take a crash course in imagination.
 There is a new world at every step and one learns a lot through observation and inspiration in this zindagi.”

-Supriya Sridharan of Sa Re Ga Ma Pa sings with John McDonald and Anand Srinivasan.
+Supriya Sridharan of Sa Re Ga Ma Pa sings with John Macdonal and Anand Srinivasan.
 (Photo: Jyoti Mondy)

 Asked why the current generation prefers songs like “Munni badnam hui” to “Mere mehboob tujhe meri mohabbat ki kasam” of yesteryear, Javed stated that such songs are short-lived and will not last more than one and half years.